 By replanting indigenous trees beside water sources, they are able to prevent soil erosion into the rivers, giving communities a sustainable water source.
 Families are also able to create tree nurseries from the saplings and sell these to other families, giving them an income and helping towards Kiviwama's goal of planting 4 million trees in the next year.

-To find out more about the incredible work that our Explore Leaders do around the world, and other charities that we support, visit our responsible travel pages.
+To find out more about the incredible work that our Explore Leaders do around the world, and other charities that we support, visit our sustainability and responsible travel information.

 More like this